allero-io/allero/README.md

 Rules can be defined using the [Json Schema](https://json-schema.org/) format.
 Json Schema rules should be based on our data schema.
 An example of our data schema structure can be found [here](https://github.com/allero-io/allero/tree/main/examples/rules/data-schema-example.json).
 1. Create a new json file and define your rule.
 Example rules can be found [here](https://github.com/allero-io/allero/tree/main/examples/rules).
 Make sure to update the rule description and failureMessage.
-2. Copy-paste the file to "~/.allero/rules/github/"
+2. Copy-paste the file to "~/.allero/rules/github/" or to "~/.allero/rules/gitlab/"
 3. Run `allero validate`

 ## Contribution 👩🏽‍💻